appuio/ops-techlab/labs/61_monitoring.md

 **Apps** running on OpenShift should of course be (end-to-end) monitored as well, however, we are not interested in a single application per se.
 We want to know if all applications of a group of monitored applications do not respond.
 The more applications not responding the more probable a platform-wide problem is the cause.

-### Will our cluster remain in an operational state in the near future?
+### Will our Cluster Remain in an Operational State in the Near Future?

 The second category is based on a wider array of checks.
 It includes checks that take a more "classic" approach such as storage monitoring, but also includes above checks to find out if single cluster members are not healthy.